Esri/calcite-ui-icons/README.md

 ### TypeScript

-Types are also available for projects leveraging TypeScript. `CalciteIconPath` describes all exported icons (both single and multipath) while `CalciteMultiPathEntry` describes multipath icons.
+Types are also available for projects leveraging TypeScript. `CalciteIconPath` describes all exported icons (both single and multipath) while `CalciteMultiPathEntry` describes an individual path from a multipath icon.

 ### JSON Format